mazwat/mazwat.github.io/uml-lm.md

  - **Association** - An enemy can have a weapon or not and it can have multiple so it's relationship is *zero to many* (**0..***).
 This is known as **multiplicity**.
 Conversely a specific weapon can only have a relationship with one enemy which is *one to one*, defined as (**1**).
 An association has a descripion of the relationship between the classes added to the line itself as in '**has a**' in the example.
 A character *has a* weapon.
  -  **Inheritance** - Like a family tree a child can inherit through a tree, tracing it's properites back to it's originating parent.
  - Implement is specific to Interfaces it means in the example that the **Player** implements the **Jumper** interface.
-All interfaces are preceeded by an I therefore it is written**IJumper**.
-For more info on when to
+All interfaces are preceeded by an "*I*" therefore it is written **IJumper**.
+For more info on when to use interfaces refer to the materials on [Object Oriented Programming](../oop-lm)

 ![Sequence Diagram Symbols](images/class-type-2.svg)
 *fig.21 - Class Diagram terms'*